pryv/lib-java/README.md

 ## Import

+Since this library aims to be compatible with Java and Android environment, it contains a Java library and an Android library that both have a Commons library as dependency.
+Thus, please import the dependency depending on the platform you are targeting as follows :

-To add a dependency using **Gradle**, use the following (according to the platform you are targeting):
+To add a dependency using **Gradle**, use the following :

 Java project:
 ```